SimplyPancake/Blox.JS/README.md

 </div>
 ```

 For questions, please contact me.
-If you have issues with Blox.JS functionality, please make a new issue in the Issues section.
+If you have issues with Blox.JS functionality, please submit a new issue.